jsx-eslint/eslint-plugin-react/docs/rules/jsx-curly-brace-presence.md

 ### Alternative syntax

-The options are also `always`, `ignore` and `ignore` for the same meanings.
+The options are also `always`, `always,single`, `always,double`, `always,orignal`, `never` and `ignore` for the same meanings.

-If only a string is provided, the default will be set to that option for checking on both JSX props and children.
+In this syntax, only a string is provided and the default will be set to that option for checking on both JSX props and children.

 For examples: